 This function is called to define a globally named generic function or to specify or modify options and declarations that pertain to a globally named generic function as a whole.
 It can be called by the user or the implementation.

-It is the functional equivalent of DEFGENERIC
+It is the functional equivalent of DEFGENERIC, and is

-called by the expansion of the DEFGENERIC
+called by the expansion of the DEFGENERIC and DEFMETHOD macros.

 The behavior of this function is actually

-implemented by the generic function CLOS:ENSURE-GENERIC-FUNCTION-USING-CLASS
+implemented by the generic function CLOS:ENSURE-GENERIC-FUNCTION-USING-CLASS.
+When ENSURE-GENERIC-FUNCTION

-is called, it immediately calls CLOS:ENSURE-GENERIC-FUNCTION-USING-CLASS
+is called, it immediately calls CLOS:ENSURE-GENERIC-FUNCTION-USING-CLASS and returns that

 result as its own.